People

 School Manager

-As School Manager, Audrey is responsible for the planning and coordination of the administrative operations of the Graduate School.
+As School Manager, Lisa is responsible for the planning and coordination of the administrative operations of the Graduate School.
 This includes the role of Careers Link and Equality, Diversity and Inclusion Officer.

 Senior Administrator

-Gayle provides administrative support to the Graduate School.
-Gayle is the Graduate School's Disabilities Coordinator and is clerk to the Module Examination Board and the Degree Classification Board.
+Claire provides administrative support to the Graduate School.
+Claire is the Graduate School's Disabilities Coordinator and is clerk to the Module Examination Board and the Degree Classification Board.

 Administrator